rubensworks/PhD-Thesis/content/introduction.md

 For these reasons, there is a massive push for [*re-decentralizing the Web*](https://ruben.verborgh.org/articles/redecentralizing-the-web/), where people regain *ownership* of their data.
-Decentralization is however a technologically difficult thing, as applications typically a single *centralized* entrypoint from which data is retrieved, and no such single entrypoint exist in a truly decentralized environment.
+Decentralization is however a technologically difficult thing, as applications typically require a single *centralized* entrypoint from which data is retrieved, and no such single entrypoint exist in a truly decentralized environment.
 As people do want ownership of their data, they do not want to give up their intelligent agents.
-As such, this decentralization wave requires significant research effort to achieve the same capabilities as these *centralized* knowledge graphs, which is why this is of important factor within my research.
+As such, this decentralization wave requires significant research effort to achieve the same capabilities as these *centralized* knowledge graphs, which is why this is an important factor within my research.
 Specifically, I focus on supporting knowledge graphs *on the Web*, instead of only being available behind closed doors, so that they are available for everyone.